KT Q4 2025 Earnings Call Summary | Stock Taper

 • Operating Expenses: Flat year-on-year at KRW 25,775.1 billion, aided by lower labor costs and efficient spending.

-• KT reported strong growth in core businesses, particularly in data centers, cloud services, and real estate projects.
+• Strong performance in core businesses, particularly in data centers, cloud services, and real estate projects.

-• Launched new products in collaboration with global tech companies, including the AI model SOTA K with Microsoft and a secure public cloud service.
+• Launched new products in collaboration with global tech companies, including an AI model with Microsoft and a secure public cloud service.

 • Opened the Gasan AI data center, enhancing KT's capabilities in AI infrastructure.

-• New CEO Park Yoon-young is expected to continue the company's strategic direction with a focus on B2B and future technologies.
+• New CEO Park Yoon-young appointed, expected to focus on B2B and future technologies.

-• The B2B segment is anticipated to grow, particularly with the strong performance of KT Cloud, which saw a 27.4% revenue increase year-over-year.
+• Continued growth expected in the B2B segment, particularly through KT Cloud, which saw a 27.4% revenue increase year-over-year.

-• Approximately 230,000 subscribers left during a 14-day cancellation fee waiver period, raising concerns about potential churn and future wireless business growth.
+• Approximately 230,000 subscribers left during a 14-day cancellation fee waiver period, although net additions were still positive for the year.